Pasifika people missing out - report

 He said the Salvation Army was experiencing high demand for financial and budgeting help, and for legal services to deal with loan sharks and repossessions.

-Next story in National: Farmers fed up with water blame game
+Next story in New Zealand: Farmers fed up with water blame game

 Copyright © 2014, Radio New Zealand